DottorMIT/ASBanker/README.md

 **Running the sample project**

-Check out the [sample project](https://github.com/AwaraiStudios/ASBanker/tree/master/Sample) included in the repository.
-Just open the '.xcworkspace' file in the Sample folder and the project should build correctly.
+Check out the [sample project](https://github.com/AwaraiStudios/ASBanker/tree/master/Sample%20Project) included in the repository.
+Open the '.xcodeproj' file in the Sample Project folder and the project should build correctly.

 Licence
 -------